jens-klenke/SBART-IV/README.md

 # SBART-IV

-R Project to replicate the MCMC results for our paper.
+R Project to replicate the MCMC results for the paper ["Shrinkage Bayesian Causal Forest with Instrumental Variable"](https://arxiv.org/abs/2609.18903).

 ---